Simobr312/lpl_project/readme.md

     simplex S2 = [D, E]
 ```

-It is important to note that simpleces respect the propriety that every non-empty subset of a simplex is also a simplex, and so the real meaning of
+It is important to note that simplices respect the propriety that every non-empty subset of a simplex is also a simplex, and so the real meaning of

 ```
     simplex S1 = [A, B, C]